-The estimated fair values of equity securities that do not have readily determined fair values, and of other investments, are based on estimates provided by external investment managers.
+The estimated fair values of equity securities that do not have readily determined fair values, and of other investments that are generally less liquid, are based on estimates provided by external investment managers and examined through a valuation review process performed by management.
 The guidance permits an entity, as a practical expedient, to measure the fair value of such investments based on the net asset value (NAV) per share.
-These estimates are examined through a valuation review process performed by management.
-These investments are generally less liquid than other investments.
 The fair values for these securities are classified as Level 3, reflecting significant unobservable inputs that are supported by little or no market inputs.
-The fair values of investments based on NAV are categorized as Level 2 if the investments are redeemable at the reporting date or within the near term, defined by the University as within 90 days of the reporting date.
+However, if investments based on NAV are redeemable at the reporting date or within the near term, defined by the University as within 90 days of the reporting date, the fair values are categorized as Level 2.

-Investments in certain real assets and other investments are recorded at acquisition or contruction cost, or at fair value as of donation date if received as a contribution.
+Investments in certain real assets and other investments are recorded at acquisition or construction cost, or at fair value as of donation date if received as a contribution.
 The University performs a periodic assessment of these assets for impairment by comparing the future cash flows expected from the asset to the carrying value of the asset.
 An impairment loss is recognized for the difference between estimated fair value and carrying value.
-In management's opinion, no impairment of investments held at cost existed as of August 31, 2013.
+In management's opinion, no impairment of investments held at cost existed as of August 31, 2014.
 For further discussion of such investments, see note 4.